smpdev456/osg_binary_win64/README.md

 # osg_binary_win64
-- Release version of OpenSceneGraph in Windows with MSVC x64
+- Release version of OpenSceneGraph 3.6.3 in Windows with MSVC x64 + Documentation
-- OpenSceneGraph 3.6.3
-- OpenSceneGraph 3.6.3 documnetation
-- osgQt master 04/23/2018
+- Release version of osgQt master 04/23/2018 + Documentation
-- osgQt Documentation
-- Virtual Planet Builder 1.0.0rc1
+- Release version of VirtualPlanetBuilder master 03/12/2018